A Guide to Solar Costs: Should I Lease or Buy?

 Biggest Con: If you plan on selling your home before your lease is up, you can expect complications.
 You’ll have to convince the prospective buyer to take over the solar lease or you will have to pay off the lease before you sell.

-Should I Lease?
+Should I Lease My Solar Panels?
 If you prefer to keep things simple and cost-efficient, leasing solar panels is a better choice.
 You don’t have to pay a large sum upfront, worry about the system affecting your tax return, or maintain the panels or fix them if something goes wrong.

 Compare the pros and cons with your solar goals and financial situation to determine whether leasing or buying is a better option for you.
 If you’re still having trouble deciding, consult with solar panel companies, which can provide quotes for both options and make recommendations.
 Whichever option you choose, you’re one step closer to reducing your energy bill and improving your home’s sustainability.